-The sleeve gastrectomy, also known as gastric sleeve surgery, is a restrictive procedure that limits the amount of food you eat by reducing the size of your stomach.
+Sleeve gastrectomy, also known as gastric sleeve surgery, is a restrictive procedure that limits the amount of food you eat by reducing the size of your stomach.
 Unlike gastric bypass surgery, a sleeve gastrectomy does not involve any surgery on the intestine.
-At the St. Francis Surgical Weight Loss Center — located in Greenville, SC and convenient to Spartanburg, Anderson, and areas throughout the Upstate, SC region — the gastric sleeve surgery is typically performed using the minimally-invasive laparoscopic technique.
-However, if necessary, the procedure can be performed open.
+At the Surgical Weight Loss Program at St. Francis the gastric sleeve surgery is typically performed using the minimally-invasive laparoscopic technique.

 During the gastric sleeve procedure, a thin vertical sleeve of stomach is created using a stapling device.
-This sleeve typically holds between 50-100 ml, about the size of a banana.
+The sleeve typically holds between 50-100 ml, about the size of a banana.
 After the separation of the stomach into a smaller tube, the remainder of the stomach is removed.
 The valve at the outlet of the stomach remains, allowing the normal process of stomach emptying to continue, which allows for a quicker feeling of fullness when eating.
-In the gastric sleeve procedure, there are no new connections made between the stomach and small intestine.
+There are no new connections made between the stomach and small intestine in the gastric sleeve procedure.

 Attend a Free Seminar in Greenville, SC

-Visit St. Francis to attend a free orientation seminar and learn more about gastric sleeve surgery, including whether you may be a candidate for the sleeve gastrectomy procedure.
+Interested in learning more about gastric sleeve surgery?
+Visit St. Francis to attend a free orientation seminar and learn more about what to expect, including whether you may be a qualified candidate for the sleeve gastrectomy procedure.
 Our center is located in Greenville, SC and is convenient to Spartanburg, Anderson, and areas throughout the Upstate.